theMethodolojeeOrg/Axon/Docs/11192025_NewBackendToolMethods.md

 });
 ```

-The AI should recognize "React Native" and "Expo" as important context and call the tool:
+Axon should recognize "React Native" and "Expo" as important context and call the tool:

 ```json
 {